List of English football first tier top scorers: Top 50 all-time top scorers

 As shown below in the player records, Lee Chapman holds the record of most top flight clubs scored for with 8.
 Andy Cole played for 8 clubs also, but only scored for 6.
-Marcus Bent is another player to play for 8 different top flight clubs, again only scoring for 6.
-Steve Claridge has played for sixteen different league clubs, but only with Leicester City has he played in the top division, scoring 12 in 49 appearances.
+Marcus Bent is another player to play for 8 top flight clubs, again only scoring for 6.
+Steve Claridge has played for sixteen league clubs, but only with Leicester City has he played in the top division, scoring 12 in 49 appearances.
 A name that does not appear on the top scorer list is Arthur Rowley, the record holder for the most goals in league football, scoring 434 goals in 619 league games.
-Arthur's brother Jack Rowley scored 173 goals for Manchester United and is ranked 49th, shown above.
+Arthur's brother Jack Rowley scored 173 goals for Manchester United and is ranked 50th, shown above.
 Arthur however didn't play much top flight football in his career, but he did score 51 goals in 95 matches.
 In one season at Fulham he scored 8 in 34 appearances and then later hit 43 in 61 appearances over two seasons for Leicester City.

 Clubs top scorer in top tier

 The start of the Football League saw 12 teams become the founding members of the first ever league season in 1888–89.
 These were Accrington, Blackburn Rovers, Bolton Wanderers, Burnley, Everton, Preston North End, Aston Villa, Derby County, Notts County, Stoke City, West Bromwich Albion and Wolverhampton Wanderers.
-Since then a total of sixty five different clubs have played at the top level, with only three premier league players breaking club records set in the football league.
+Since then sixty five clubs have played at the top level, with only four premier league players breaking club records set in the football league.
 Thierry Henry beat the 150 scored by Cliff Bastin for Arsenal.
 Roy Bentley who scored 130 goals for Chelsea was surpassed by Frank Lampard, while Sergio Aguero overtook the 147 Eric Brook scored for Manchester City.
-Matt Le Tissier scored in both the First Division and the Premier League to become Southampton’s top scorer, exceeding the 134 goal record set by Welshman Ron Davies.
-The Premier League’s top two goalscorers, who both scored over 200 goals, fail to appear.
-Alan Shearer finished nine goals adrift of Blackburn’s Ted Harper and finished two short of Geordie legend Jackie Milburn, while Wayne Rooney was sixteen short of Bobby Charlton’s record.
-Crystal Palace are the only club whose top scorer is still currently playing, Wilfried Zaha so far has 67 goals to his name.
+Matt Le Tissier scored in both the First Division and the Premier League to become Southampton's top scorer, exceeding the 134 goal record set by Welshman Ron Davies.
+As of November 18th, 2025, Danny Welbeck sits on 39 goals for Brighton and Hove Albion, 2 above Michael Robinson's 37.
+The Premier League's top three goalscorers, who all have scored over 200 goals, fail to appear.
+Alan Shearer finished nine goals adrift of Blackburn's Ted Harper and finished two short of Geordie legend Jackie Milburn, while Wayne Rooney was sixteen short of Bobby Charlton's record.
+Harry Kane ended with 213, leaving Jimmy Greaves still as Tottenham's record goalscorer.